astoctas/ArduinoLAB/README.md

 # ArduinoLAB
 Processing Library to communicate with Arduino oriented to science and robotics laboratory use.

-This library uses Firmata protocol, includes i2c communication and is class oriented, so you have a separate variable for each device, ex:
+This library uses Firmata protocol, Arduino needs to have been loaded with StandardFirmata sketch.

+Also includes i2c communication and is class oriented, so you have a separate variable for each device, ex:

 ```c++
 ArduinoLAB arduino;